List of Top Chef VIP episodes

 Top Chef VIP is an American reality competition television series that premiered on August 9, 2022, on Telemundo.
 The show features celebrities competing against each other in various culinary challenges.
 They are judged by a panel of professional chefs with two or more contestants eliminated each week.
-On July 18, 2023, the show was renewed for a third season that is set to premiere on May 21, 2024.
+In October 2025, Telemundo renewed the series for a fifth season that premiered on August 11, 2026.